mhostetter/galois/docs/tutorials/intro-to-extension-fields.rst

 .. note::

-   In this tutorial, we use `display="poly"` to display the elements in their polynomial form.
+   In this tutorial, we suggest using the polynomial representation to display the elements.
 Although, it is common to use the default integer representation :math:`\{0, 1, \dots, p^m - 1\}` to display the arrays more compactly.
 Switch the display between the three representations using the tabbed sections.